henry252525/MarkTex/README.md

 Elements can be nested within lists.
 Elements under a list item are indented with two spaces to indicate that they are a nested element.

+MarkTex does not support ordered lists yet, but we'll be adding it soon.

 ### Code